YihangChen-ee/FCGS/README.md

 - Tips: ```tmc3``` is commonly located at ```/PATH/TO/mpeg-pcc-tmc13/build/tmc3```.

 ## Run
 FCGS can *directly* compress any existing 3DGS representations to bitstreams.
-The input should be a *.ply* file following the 3DGS format.
+The input should be a *.ply* file following the format of 3DGS.

 ### To compress a *.ply* file to bitstreams, simply run: